Monter/spamcop.pl/README.md

 CHANGELOG
 =========
+- v3.3 - add error handling or lack of valid login and password to log into SpamCOP
+       - allowing working in quiet mode
 - v3.2 - improving the positioning of some messages and added a new section "ISP does not wish to receive reports"
 - v3.1 - added information about individual e-mail address to which you should send reports of Spam
        - change the presentation of a script (User Agent)